Tender Years’ COVID-19 Response

 2) All children should be brought to the front door of the center for a health check before being allowed to stay for care.
 Front doors will remain locked and key pads or pin code pads will not allow access to parents.
 A designated staff person will take your child to their classroom.
 We ask that you please wait until a health check has been completed.
 Please note, it is up to the discretion of Tender Years staff to determine whether your child is healthy, based on our current policies.

-3) Health checks will be administered with a shield between child and staff member, and will include a visual inspection for signs of illness and a temperature screening with a thermometer.
-Thermometers will be cleaned and disinfected between each use.
-Clean gloves will be used for each child.
+3) Health checks will be administered and will include a visual inspection for signs of illness and a temperature screening with a thermometer.
+Touchless thermometers will be used.

 4) Parents shall limit bringing items from home into the center. *Breastfeeding mothers will be asked to please sign their children out.